This America Hurts Too Much to Watch - Why I Can't Wait to Return to Mexico

 With a click, I can send letters and make calls to my Colorado Congressmen, even from Mexico.
 Will these electronic and social media campaigns make the difference that unions, strikes and civil disobedience made generations ago?

 When someone makes a billion dollars for a product as easy to dismiss as Reddit, we clearly have a big problem.
-Yet too many younger people seem willing to safety-pin their skirts (or blazers) and rationalize to themselves that money isn’t that important.
+Yet too many younger people seem willing to safety-pin their skirts (or blazers) and rationalize to themselves that money isn’t that important, or they convince themselves they have a middle-class live because they can purchase services like Blue Apron (rather than buy a home).

 To get an ever better feel for what the gig economy is doing to America's middle-class, I recommend another excellent article by the New York Times.